darkoverlordofdata/dish/readme.md

 # dee·ish

-### dish, pronounced \dē-ˈiSH\,  is a d-like transpiler for asmjs
+### dish, or \dē-ˈiSH\,  is a d-like transpiler for asm.js
-Asm.js has 'int-ish' variable typing.
-Why not 'c-ish' language support?
-But acually, we need something a little more modern.
-So Dish is born.

 ## Why?
-Emscripten is great if you have a legacy c++ application to port to the browser.
+Emscripten is great if you have an entire c++ application to port to the browser.

-But what about a library to use with existing javascipt?
+But what about creating a library to use with existing javascipt?
 Hand coding asm.js is not pleasant.

 ## About dish
 Dish transpiles d-like code to asm.js.